 Avid Celebrates Outstanding Achievements of Its Creative Customers at 95th Academy Awards, BAFTAs and ACE Eddies

-Avid’s Media Composer and Pro Tools provide the essential advantage for a vast majority productions recognized during the 2023 awards season

-/EIN News/ -- BURLINGTON, Mass., March 14, 2023 (GLOBE NEWSWIRE) -- Avid® (Nasdaq: AVID) congratulates its award-winning and nominated customers for their creative achievements at this year’s prestigious entertainment industry awards, including the Oscars®, BAFTAs and the American Cinema Editors (ACE) Eddies.
+BURLINGTON, Mass., March 14, 2023 (GLOBE NEWSWIRE) -- Avid® AVID congratulates its award-winning and nominated customers for their creative achievements at this year's prestigious entertainment industry awards, including the Oscars®, BAFTAs and the American Cinema Editors (ACE) Eddies.
 A vast majority of productions recognized across categories were crafted using Media Composer® and Pro Tools®, the audio and video creation tools that film and TV professionals rely on.

 All of the nominees for the Oscar® for Best Sound at the 95th Academy Awards used Pro Tools, including the winner Top Gun: Maverick (Mark Weingarten, James H. Mather, Al Nelson, Chris Burdon and Mark Taylor).
 Other nominees included Avatar: The Way of Water (Julian Howarth, Gwendolyn Yates Whittle, Dick Bernstein, Christopher Boyes, Gary Summers and Michael Hedges); The Batman (Stuart Wilson, William Files, Douglas Murray and Andy Nelson); Elvis (David Lee, Wayne Pashley, Andy Nelson and Michael Keller); and All Quiet on the Western Front (Viktor Prásil, Frank Kruse, Markus Stemler, Lars Ginzel and Stefan Korte), which won the BAFTA for Best Sound.